 How to Hyperoxygenate Before Suctioning

 Hypoxia is one of the most common suctioning complications.
 It’s also preventable in most scenarios.
-Hyperoxygenate a patient prior to suctioning to reduce the risk of hypoxia as well as other suctioning complications.
+Hyperoxygenate a patient before suctioning to reduce the risk of hypoxia as well as other suctioning complications.
 Here’s what you need to know about the process.

 Why Preoxygenation Is Important